Lawmakers urge Biden to back opioid-treatment measure

 “Perhaps the Biden administration will eliminate the X-waiver in its own manner.
 But how can it justify further delay with overdose deaths increasing amid the pandemic?” two Cleveland Clinic psychiatrists wrote in a Wall Street Journal op-ed on Monday.
 “If the administration lacks the courage to act now, we implore Congress to do so.”

 The Trump administration’s plan to get rid of the X-waiver, announced Jan.
 14, sought to go around Congress’s requirement that physicians obtain a waiver by issuing new “clinical guidelines” that would have enabled doctors with a Drug Enforcement Administration narcotics-prescribing license to avoid the training.
-But the plan had legal and operational problems, including a failure to get necessary clearance from the White House budget office, said two officials who spoke on the condition of anonymity because they were not authorized to discuss it, and the Biden administration formally killed it in a terse, 61-word announcement on Jan.
+But the plan had legal and operational problems, including a failure to receive necessary clearance from the White House budget office, said two officials who spoke on the condition of anonymity because they were not authorized to discuss the matter, and the Biden administration formally killed it in a terse 61-word announcement on Jan.
 27.

 Hassan and Murkowski had introduced their bill, the Mainstreaming Addiction Treatment Act, in the previous session of Congress, but it died in committee.
 The office of Senate Majority Leader Charles E. Schumer (D-N.Y.) did not respond to requests for comment about whether he would support it.